Legal Notes ARTICLE 38 (6) CSDR

 In the case of an ISA, although arguments could be made that the relevant client should not be exposed to a shortfall that is clearly attributable to an account held for another client or clients, it cannot be excluded that a shortfall on any other

-(ISA or OSA) account would be shared rateably among clients, including clients who do not have an interest in the relevant account.
+(ISA or OSA) account would be shared rateably among clients, including clients who do not have an interest in the relevant account 3.
 Accordingly, a client holding whose securities are held in an ISA may still be exposed to a shortfall on an account held for another client or clients.

 In the case of an OSA, a shortfall attributable to the OSA would be shared rateably among the clients with an interest in the OSA (and potentially other clients).
 Therefore, a client may be exposed to a shortfall even where securities have been lost in circumstances which are completely unrelated to that client.

-If the Bank were to become insolvent prior to covering a shortfall, clients would rank as general unsecured creditors for any amounts owing to them in connection with such a claim.
-Clients would therefore be exposed to the risks of the Bank's insolvency, including the risk that they may not be able to recover all or part of any compensation claimed.
+If a Swiss bank were to become insolvent prior to covering a shortfall, clients would rank as general unsecured creditors for any amounts owing to them in connection with such a claim.
+Clients would therefore be exposed to the risks of a Swiss bank's insolvency, including the risk that they may not be able to recover all or part of any compensation claimed.

 Security interest granted to a CSD